THUDM/CogVideo/sat/README.md

 ### 2. Download the model weights

+### 2. Download model weights

-First, go to the SAT mirror to download the dependencies.
+First, go to the SAT mirror to download the model weights.
+For the CogVideoX-2B model, please download as follows:
 ```shell
 mkdir CogVideoX-2b-sat
 cd CogVideoX-2b-sat